cap-js/attachments/README.md

   attachments: Composition of many Attachments;
 }
 ```
 In this example, the `@attachments.disable_facet` is set to `true`, which means the plugin will be hidden by default.

+## Multitenancy

-The feature is designed for multi-tenancy scenarios, allowing both shared and tenant-specific object store instances.
+The plugin supports multitenancy scenarios, allowing both shared and tenant-specific object store instances.
 To ensure proper data separation and identification across different tenants, attachment URLs are prefixed with the tenant ID.
 By default, the plugin utilizes a shared object store instance.

-Tenant-Specific Object Store Instance
+### Tenant-Specific Object Store Instance

-To enable a separate object store for each tenant, follow these steps:
+To enable separate object store instance for each tenant, follow these steps:

-Add Dependency:
+1. **Add Dependency:**
-Include @cap-js/attachments in the package.json of both the application-level and mtx/sidecar-level configurations.
+Include @cap-js/attachments in the package.json of both the application-level and mtx/sidecar-level dependencies.

-Update Configuration:
+2. **Update Configuration:**
 Modify the package.json file by adding the following configuration to ensure a separate object store instance in production:

 ```json